Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 Jutsu which are upkeeps will have no chakra source from which to draw from (given it is on an object), and will therefore immediately end after activation.
 Similarly, Jutsu with a range or an effect that only applies to oneself will then only apply to, and work on, the object it was placed on.

-Attempting to seal an object with Moji Hyouki on it (such as inside a Confinement Seal Scroll, or Lightning Blade Creation) causes Mojji Houki to immediately activate.
+Attempting to move or seal an object with Moji Hyouki on it (such as inside a Confinement Seal Scroll, or Lightning Blade Creation) causes Moji Houki to immediately activate.

 ## A-Rank
 #### --( Tensha Fuuin - Transcription Seal )--